 His first assignment was at St. James in Redondo Beach.
 He later served at St. Gregory the Great in Whittier, Our Lady of Fatima in San Clemente, and St. Boniface Church in Anaheim.

 In 1976 Fr.
 Karp was a pastoral assistant at St. Justin Church in Anaheim and was also caring for Polish and Spanish communities in Orange County.

 In 1977 the late Bishop William R. Johnson appointed Fr.
 Joseph A. Karp as a director of the Polish immigrants living in the new Diocese of Orange.
 Weekly services were held at various locations: St. Justin Martyr Church, Sister’s Chapel at Rosary High School in Fullerton, and a Chapel at the funeral home in Anaheim.

 The first mass at the John Paul II Polish Center was celebrated by Fr.
 Karp on January 16, 1983.
-Since that time the Center has truly become a center for Polish activities such as: Polish language classes (for beginners and advanced), bingo games, Polish Scouting, speakers and various club meetings.
+Since that time the Center has truly become a center for various Polish activities.

 We would like to express our deepest gratitude to Fr.
 Joseph for the gift of his life and priesthood he offered us over the years.
 We would like to thank all those who were close to him and who helped him bring the good news to others.
 We would like to thank all those who continue his work here, at the Polish Center and carry on the sense of community, unity, faith, peace and the spirit of working together.
 We also would like to thank all of you who paid respect to our Pastor and for all your prayers and condolences.